Snowager alert!

 All items of rarities 2 through 69 appear to be eligible as requested items.
 As described in the Base Rewards section, some items may not be asked for at all a certain day, however.
 Out of the ~21k jobs we collected, we saw around 75% of the items in the rarity range get requested, so it is possible there are some items that will never be asked for.
 (Perhaps their mysterious unit reward distribution always lands above 5,000 NP.)

 Some items are absolutely requested more than others.
-By far the most requested item is Baby Doll, which was requested ~2.5 times as often as the second most requested item Neopox Pizza, and over 40 times as often as the average item!
+By far the most requested item is Baby Doll, which was requested ~1.5 times as often as the second most requested item Bear, and over 60 times as often as the average item!
 While the most commonly requested items almost all have lower rarities (under r30), not all low rarity items are guaranteed to be requested much at all.
 Older items also seem to get requested more often, but again the pattern is somewhat weak.
 Est. Value shows no correlation at all with frequency of request, nor does Category.
 Once again, there appears to be a mysterious unseen parameter that determines how often an item gets requested.

 Quantities Requested